 Was Queen Charlotte real?

 Charlotte married King George III in 1761.
-Once he assumed the throne, King George traveled to Germany on August 14th1761, where they signed the marriage certificates—and upon the couple's return to England—they were married within a speedy six hours!
+Once he assumed the throne, King George traveled to Germany on August 14 1761, where they signed the marriage certificates, and upon the couple's return to England, they were married within a speedy six hours!
 Their coronation took place in September of that same year.

 How many children did Queen Charlotte have?

-Queen Charlotte ethnicity: Was Queen Charlotte black?
+Queen Charlotte ethnicity: was Queen Charlotte black?

 Queen Charlotte's ethnicity and race have been the subject of many debates between historians, with many believing her portraits hold evidence of her being mixed-raced.
 A historian Mario De Valdes y Cocom for PBS Frontline has also reported that she was a descendent of Margarita de Castro e Souza, a 15th-century noblewoman with African ancestry.

-Van Dusen told Collider (opens in new tab): “It's something that really resonated with me because it made me wonder what could that have really looked like.
+Van Dusen told Collider: “It's something that really resonated with me because it made me wonder what could that have really looked like.
 And, what would have happened?
 What could she have done?
 Could the queen have elevated other people of color in society and granted them titles, and lands and dukedoms?”

-Was Queen Charlotte in Julia Quinn's Bridgerton books?
+Was Queen Charlotte in Julia Quinn's 'Bridgerton' books?